AdobeDocs/events.en/help/experience-league-live/episodes/exl-live-episode-06-24-26.md

 ---
 title: How to leverage Target MCP and other major new releases in Adobe Target
-description: Test and validate your journeys before launch and learn how to take it further with the brand-new Journey Simulation.
-kt: 21226
+description: Learn how to leverage the new Adobe Target MCP server to build and analyze activities with an agent, plus explore Bayesian testing, feature flags, and CDN Experimentation.
 solution: Target
 event-cta-url-live: https://www.youtube.com/watch?v=P71hcKEazY0
 event-start-time: 2026-06-24 08:30-8